matloff/TidyverseSkeptic/README.md

 Nevertheless, I believe that **RStudio took a wrong turn when it decided to promote the Tidyverse** for beginning learners who have no prior coding background.
 Tidy makes it more difficult for noncoders to learn R, and leaves them less able to use it productively.

+RStudio has always been a very public-spirited firm (they eventually changed to Public Benefit Corporation legal status),   In this light, it is very unfortunate that **RStudio did not consult with the broader R community in developing this new "dialect" of R.**

-As someone who is passionate about teaching and a longtime R enthusiast, this is quite troubling to me.
+As noted in my background summary above, I have been quite active in the R movement, so all this  is quite troubling to me.
 Hence the document you are now reading.

-# Teachability overview--the Tidy approach is overly complicated and undergeneralizable
+# Teachability Overview--Tidy Is Overly Complicated and Poorly Equips Students for Practical Use

 * Again, my focus here is on teaching R to those with little or no coding background.
 I am *not* discussing teaching Computer Science